jp-wright/nfl_betting_market_analysis/README.md

 <img src="images/money-line_dist.png" width="600" align="right" alt="History of the Money Line">

 #### The Money Line
 The money line is simply the odds that a specific team will win the game, regardless of margin of victory (spread).
-The money line is given in odds like the spread, where negative implies the favored team, and the odds themselves indicate what the [payout](#interpreting-odds-and-the-payout) will be for a winning bet.
-Again owing to the notion of "home field advantage", the average money line for a road team when they're favored is -230, while the average for a home favorite is -313.
+The money line is given in odds and like the spread a negative value denotes the favored team, and the odds themselves indicate what the [payout](#interpreting-odds-and-the-payout) will be for a winning bet.
+Again owing to the notion of "home field advantage", the average money line for a favored road team is -230, while the average for a home favorite is -313.

 <BR><BR>
 <div align="right">